albertbuchard/serve-it-quick/Readme.md

 And voila!
 Php server + router running on http://subdomainExample.localhost:8000

+#Does not work !?
+Ok if it does not work it might be due to your /etc/hosts that does not redirect subdomain.localhost to your localhost.
+One way to circumvent that is either add *.localhost to your etc/hosts:

+  $sudo -- sh -c -e "echo '127.0.0.1   \*.localhost' >> /etc/hosts";

+This will work for chrome, but not safari.
+For safari you have to explicitly add your subdomain name:

+  $sudo -- sh -c -e "echo '127.0.0.1   sundomainName.localhost' >> /etc/hosts";

+Post an issue if it still does not work !

 #Customize
 The php router file is in lib/server/router.php.
 To customize the router you can change the subdomains :